AdityaGupta62005/Server-Side-Programming/README.md

 8. **Session Tracking**:
    - Implements session tracking using both Cookies and HttpSession to manage user states across multiple requests.

+9. **Maven SendEmail**:
+   - A program demonstrating how to send emails using JavaMail API in a Maven project setup.

 ## Technology Stack